Atlanta work injury lawyers can help fight for what you deserve

 - Tell the truth or risk being guilty of a misdemeanor for making false or misleading statements when claiming benefits.

-From two convenient law offices in Atlanta and Athens, Gerber & Holder attorneys continue to build on their proven success at securing compensation in cases involving many types of injuries, including head/brain injuries, neck/back injuries, hip injuries and more.
+From two convenient law offices in Atlanta and Athens, Gerber & Holder workers’ compensation attorneys continue to build on their proven success at securing compensation in cases involving many types of work injuries, including head and brain injuries, neck and back injuries, back pain after car accident at work, hip injuries and more.
 We commonly represent injured workers in dangerous industries such as:

 - Manufacturing (factory workers, assembly line personnel, heavy machine operators and others)